cafewill/android-kotlin-firebase/README.md

 Create Firebase project and replace the google-services.json with yours.

 * Step 2 : Build and run \
-Open project with Android studio \
+Open project with Android studio. \
-Build and run project
+Build and run project.

 * Step 3 Check token and messages \
 Check token, for example : [dsmG***** ... ...] \